top of page

 Advances in Powder Diffraction Instrumentation

-Chairs: Mads Jørgensen (Aarhus and MaxIV, DK, SE)
+Chairs: Mads Jørgensen (Aarhus and MaxIV, DK, SE), Stefano Checchia (ESRF, FR)

 Speakers: Nicola Pietro Maria Casati (PSI, CH), Lucile Mangin-Thro (Institut Laue-Langevin, FR)